DeepuBhasin/Web-Developer-Notes/20 Javascript/01-Core-Javascript/_Documentation_JS.md

 ![Image](./images/promise-all.png)

 ## Promise.race
+* it receive promise and return a promise
 *  it fulfills if the first promise to settle is fulfilled, and rejects if the first promise to settle is rejected.

 ```js